 Once at NYU, she aided low-income entrepreneurs to bring their businesses to fruition through a partnership between Rising Tide Capital, the Social Entrepreneurship and Start-up Law Group (SE-SL), and Lowenstein Sandler.
 During her 1L and 2L years, Elizabeth collaborated with a committee of NYU Stern Business School and Wagner School of Public Service students to produce the Social Innovation Symposium in order to further harness the drive of the NYU community to promote social innovation.
 As an active member of SE-SL and executive board member in her 2L and 3L years, she fostered growth and community at NYU through moderating panels, developing communications tools for the group and encouraging inter-scholastic exchange.
 During her 3L year, Elizabeth was delighted to be a clinician of the International Transactions Clinic, which she was able to use as a capstone experience to learn and practice legal skills in service of international mission-based organizations.

 Elizabeth was an SEO Fellow at Simpson Thatcher in the summer prior to her start at NYU.
 She spent her 1L Summer at Orrick in New York, where she assisted in several projects with the Impact Finance and Investment practice, including a presentation in conjunction with the New York Lawyers for the Public Interest on Social Enterprise Formation, and she spent her 2L summer at Debevoise and Plimpton.
-Elizabeth will be returning to Orrick following graduation, and she hopes to continue practicing at the intersection of social entrepreneurship, impact investing and law.
+Elizabeth is now an associate at Orrick, Herrington & Sutcliffe where she is focused on impact-oriented matters.

 Julia Kaplan is the LLM recipient of the 2020 White & Case Award.
 Prior to her LLM, Julia worked as a corporate attorney at one of the most prominent business law firms in South Africa.
 There she gained experience in mergers and acquisitions (both local and cross border), capital markets and debt and equity funding transactions.
 A highlight of her career thus far was advising South Africa's leading cellular network provider in a listing on the Black Economic Empowerment Segment of the Johannesburg Stock Exchange.
 The Black Economic Empowerment Segment caters for companies that have implemented empowerment share schemes, giving previously disadvantaged South Africans the opportunity to own a stake in a company and participate in its growth.